 Royal Opening for Gresham’s Britten Building

-Our new sixth form and music school building at Gresham’s called, since named the Britten Building after composer and former Gresham’s student Benjamin Britten, has been officially opened by HRH The Princess Royal, Princess Anne.
+Our new sixth form and music school building at Gresham’s, since named the Britten Building after composer and former Gresham’s student Benjamin Britten, has been officially opened by HRH The Princess Royal, Princess Anne.

 The new school building replaces the existing music teaching areas and provide new facilities for the practice, teaching and performance of music.
 As well as providing a series of additional teaching, performance, practice and public spaces for students the Britten Building reinforces links between the existing school and the Auden Theatre building.
 It will also provide much needed academic and recreational spaces for the sixth form to integrate with the rest of the school, by combining it with the music building.